 The Bible is wholly against violence and oppression in any relationship.
 Jesus’ ethic is an ethic of love and self-sacrifice, of gentleness and respect in relationships.

 The Anglican Church in Tasmania recognises the horrific reality of family violence in our society and takes matters of violence and abuse seriously.
+We provide resources to educate people about the prevalence of family violence in our communities, as well as help them to respond well and support those who may be experiencing family violence.

 We acknowledge that such violence has deep and long-lasting effects.
 We grieve that people, who have been created in the image of God; loved and known by God have suffered pain and trauma because of violence.
 As a church, we seek to affirm the value and dignity of all people.
 We seek to speak out about the reality of family violence and challenge our communities to be safe places for all people.